Parameterized Complexity of Stable Roommates with Ties and Incomplete Lists Through the Lens of Graph Parameters: Perfect-SRTI and SRTI-Existence are Fixed-parameter Tractable for the Parameter Tree-cut Width

+Given such a matching $\mathcal{N}$, we know for each $x\in X_t$ to which class~$M(x)$ belongs, but not which vertex~$M(x)$ is exactly.
+That is, $\mathcal{N}(x)$ is known, whereas $M(x)$ is yet to be computed.
+We will now show that in many cases, we can then choose at most four vertices, such that there exists a solution matching $x$ to one of these four vertices if there exists such a matching for $\mathcal{N}$ complying with $\bm{h}$.
+If $\mathcal{N} (x)$ contains at most four children for all $x\in X$, then we can enumerate all possible choices of $M(x) $ for all $x\in X$ in $O(4^k)$ time.
+Thus, our overall strategy is to show that $\mathcal{N} (x)$ can be reduced to contain at most four children in some cases (see \Cref{sec:singleton,sec:non-singleton}).
+We then enumerate $M(x) $ on all such~$x\in X_t$, and using a reduction to 2-SAT, we then show that we can decide whether we can extend this partial matching in a stable way in polynomial time in \Cref{sec:2-SAT}.

+We now first deal with classes of children containing only one neighbor in $X_t$, which we call \emph{singleton classes}.

-We will first show how to deal with a class $\mathcal{C}$ of light children which have only one neighbor in $X_t$.
-More precisely, we will show that there exists a children~$c\in \mathcal{C}$ such that from any matching $M$ complying with a vector $\bm{h}$ and containing an edge from $\cut (\mathcal{C})$, we can performing a ``local'' exchange and get a matching $M'$ containing an edge from $\cut (c)$ and also complying with $\bm{h}$.
-That the exchange is ``local'' here means that we exchange only edges from $E(\mathcal{C})$.
-This locality allows us to apply similar lemmata (Lemma~\ref{lem:onlyBestInAGoodClass} to Corollary~\ref{cmin}) for other kinds of classes, getting the properties from these lemmata simultaneously.
+\paragraph{Singleton Classes} We will show how to deal with a class $\mathcal{C}$ of light children which have only one neighbor in $X_t$.
+More precisely, we will show that there exists a child~$c\in \mathcal{C}$ such that from any matching $M$ complying with a vector $\bm{h}$ and containing an edge from $\cut (\mathcal{C})$, we can perform a ``local'' exchange and get a matching $M'$ containing an edge from $\cut (c)$ and also complying with $\bm{h}$.
+The exchange being ``local'' here means that we exchange only edges from $E(\mathcal{C})$.
+This locality allows us to apply similar exchange arguments (\Cref{lem:once-nonzero,lem:once-zero,lem:same-child,lem:different-child}), which allows us to prune all but a finite number of members of a class (so-called ``good'' classes), or at least to prune members of some members the corresponding classes (so-called ``bad classses'').